ut-beg-texnet/eqcct/eqcctpro/README.md

 EQCCTPro is provided under an open-source license.
 See LICENSE for details.

 ## **Contact**
-For inquiries or issues, please contact cgs2528@eid.utexas.edu or victor.salles@beg.utexas.edu.
+For inquiries or issues, please contact constantinos.skevofilax@austin.utexas.edu or victor.salles@beg.utexas.edu.